-Summary: DO THE WORK.
-The entire book comes down to that.
+This book is easily summarized in three simple words: DO THE WORK.
 You can’t find your voice unless you speak… all. the. time.
-There is no such things as waiting for the muse to speak.
-You do the work.
+You can’t master your craft without doing it.
+There is no such thing as waiting for the muse to inspire you.
+You just have to do the work.

 “After so many years, I’ve learned that being creative is a full-time job with its own daily patterns. …The real secret i that they do this every day.
 In other words, they are disciplined. …In order to be creative you have to know how to prepare to be creative.”

 Get our your highlighter ready because you are going to need it for this book.
 These authors speak clearly and meaningfully to the reasons we don’t just get down to it and make our art.
 Read this book to shift your fearful paradigm from “what if they don’t like me or my art” to “let’s get this done.”